canro91/canro91.github.io/_posts/2025-03-08-TipsForNewCoders.md

 For me, everything was new at [my first job]({% post_url 2024-09-02-LessonsFromMyFirstCodingJob %}).
 The coding part, the business domain, working on a corporate job...

+Always ask why:
-Always ask why.
-Why this task?
-What's the real problem?
-And why solve it now?
+* Why this task?
+* What's the real problem?
+* And why solve it now?

 It's better if you annoy people with questions than with mistakes from not asking.